angieolonan03/CCPROG3_RPG/README.md

 3. Purpose
 4. Key Features
 5. Intended Audience
-6. Descriptions of Endpoints and Methods
-7. Examples and Code Snippets
+6. Examples and Code Snippets

 # OVERVIEW AND INTRODUCTION
 The Pokemon Game (Major Course Output) API is a Java-based library that enables developers to create text-based Pokemon games.
 It provides a set of classes and methods for managing in-game activities, including creature interactions, inventory management, area exploration, and creature evolution.
 With an intuitive design and comprehensive functionalities, the API allows users to easily create interactive Pokemon game experiences.